MIC-DKFZ/semantic_segmentation/Readme.md

   metrics and with a good integrity in Pytorch Lightning.
   Using torchmetrics makes it possible to use custom or predefined metrics and synchronization these between multiple devices.
+- **[Black](https://black.readthedocs.io/en/stable/)**: Code Formatter used in this Repo.
+Check out the [official docs](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html) on how to use Black or [here](https://akshay-jain.medium.com/pycharm-black-with-formatting-on-auto-save-4797972cf5de) on how to integrate Black into PyCharm.

 ## Setting up the Data